MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

 - Location of storage used for FSLogix containers is critical to ensure the lowest latency from the Host Pool VM.

-- In a BCDR situation it is possible to reduce the time taken to backup, restore and replicate data, with the separation of user profile and the Office container disks.
-FSLogix offers the possibility to allocate on separate storage locations.
+- In a BCDR situation, it is possible to reduce the time taken to backup, restore and replicate data, with the separation of user Profile and the Office container disks.
+FSLogix offers the possibility to allocate them in separate storage locations.
 In normal usage the Office disk can consume many GB more than the profile.
-Backup, replication and restore of the profile disk will be far quicker without the inclusion of the cache data.
+Backup, replication, and restore of the profile disk will be far quicker without the inclusion of the cache data.
 The Office disk is not required to be made resilient as this can be re-downloaded and the data it contains is already present, in full, inside Office 365 on-line services.

   > [!NOTE]
   > The FSLogix Cloud Cache feature is 'write back' by design to increase performance characteristics to high latency targets, thus using asynchronous replication.